-The Director-General is appointed by the members of the OPCW Executive Council for a term of four years and is responsible for ensuring the Secretariat fulfils its mandate in an efficient and cost-effective manner.
+The Director-General is appointed by the members of the OPCW Executive Council for a term of four years and represents the Organisation.
+The Director-General is responsible for ensuring the Secretariat fulfils its mandate in an efficient and cost-effective manner.
 He or she works to cultivate effective working relationships between the Secretariat and Member States, and promotes universal membership of the OPCW and Chemical Weapons Convention.

 The Director-General reviews inspection reports, ensures the confidentiality of sensitive information provided by Member States, and ensures effective governance and leadership of the Secretariat.

 H.E.
 Mr Fernando Arias was appointed Director-General of the OPCW in December 2017 by the Conference of the States Parties at its Twenty-Second Session.
 He began his four-year term of office on 25 July 2018.
 Prior to his appointment as OPCW Director-General, he served as the Ambassador Extraordinary and Plenipotentiary of Kingdom of Spain’s to the Kingdom of the Netherlands, as well as Permanent Representative to the OPCW from 2014-2018.